flotiq/flotiq-docs/docs/Universe/n8n.md

     ```
     { data-search-exclude }

 To store received emails, it’s advisable to use a dedicated API key for the specific Content Type.
 Navigate to the `API keys` page and create a new API key.
 Assign a descriptive name to the new key, choose the email content type, enable the `create` action, and submit the form.
+If you cannot or prefer not to add a defined API key, you can use the read-write API key.

 ![](images/n8n/defined_key.png){: .center .width75 .border}